-But wouldn’t it be great to start your own guitar music blog?
+But wouldn’t it be great if you could start your own guitar music blog?

-You could share personal trials and tribulations of trying to master the instrument or share and promote your own recordings and introduce people to some new guitar music.
-You might even make a little money while you’re at it.
+You could share personal trials and tribulations of trying to master the instrument or even promote your own recordings and introduce people to some new guitar music.
+You could even make a little money while you’re at it.

 If you can’t play guitar, you shouldn’t be starting a guitar blog.
 Or, if you’re just starting out, you should be transparent about the fact that you are a complete beginner and share that journey with your audience.